LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 Simple Types
 ############

+To help structure your input file information, Inlet supports two categories of
+types: Fields and Tables.

+Fields refer to the individual scalar values that are either at the global level or that is contained inside of a Table.

-Inlet supports four simple types in the following groups: scalars, tables, arrays, and dictionaries.
-Inlet refers to individual items as Fields.
-Tables can contain multiple Fields, a single array, and a single dictionar.
+Tables can contain multiple Fields, as well as, a single array, and a single dictionary.

-.. note::  There is an inherent global table that holds all global level Fields.
+.. note::  There is an inherent global Table that holds all global level Fields.
 This can be accessed via your `Inlet` class instance.

 *******
-Scalars
+Fields
 *******

-There are four supported scalar types: `bool`, `int`, `double`, and `string`.
+There are four supported field types: `bool`, `int`, `double`, and `string`.

 In this example we will be using the following part of an input file: